corda/corda-settler/README.md

 * We use xrp ledger number to specify when the payment should be made by.
   Note that each ledger number takes about 3-5 seconds.
-* Fix conversion of Corda Amount to Ripple Amount.
-Need to multiply Corda amount by 10000 to get the equivalent ripple amount.